4/03/2024 Home (link to here)

 Tricolored Blackbirds, Jordan Knott Rd near Winona

 Our primary objective for this overnight trip was a Ross's Goose reported for the previous few days at an ephemeral lake M+ about 4 miles southwest of the community of Ewan which is along WA Hwy 23 21 miles south of the town of Sprague.
-We arrived at the spot a day late and missed the goose but picked up more than a dozen other new county birds in the neighboring areas M+ of Whitman County before retiring to our room at the Sprague Motel.
-Comfortable, quiet, clean and well-lit, that room exceeded our expectations by a considerable margin, as had the birding over the previous several hours.
+We arrived at the spot a day late and missed the goose but picked up more than a dozen other new county birds in the neighboring areas of Whitman County before retiring to the Sprague Motel.
+Familiarity with the area from previous visits helped, as did running into RJ Baltierra + at Rock Lake L+.
+We added eight county birds while we were talking with RJ and another four after dark at Glorfield L+ and Gene Webb L+ Roads, both spots which he recommended.

 Sprague Motel